Zetaphor/overte-scriptManager/README.md

 ### Dependencies

-This script uses [cash.js](https://github.com/fabiospampinato/cash) for simpler selectors and [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss) for CS classes.
+This script uses [cash.js](https://github.com/fabiospampinato/cash) for simpler selectors and [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss) for CSS classes.

 You can update the Tailwind CSS build output by installing `tailwindcss` with NPM and then running: